Visit Upstate NY this Fall for the Flannel Fall Crawl

 The Flannel Fall Crawl, created in 2021, is intended to introduce craft beverage fans to Washington County’s diverse and delicious breweries, distilleries, cideries, wineries, and other great businesses.
 After a successful first event, we’re excited to welcome visitors and locals back to our county’s craft beverage locations!

-From October 21, 2022, through November 13, 2022, visitors 21 and older can enter to win a $100 gift card to the Washington County craft beverage producer of their choice.
+From October 17 through November 16, 2025, visitors 21 and older can enter to win one of three gift cards to the Washington County craft beverage producer of their choice.
 During your visit, simply scan the QR code with your mobile device and log your visit.

 This year, entries will be managed by the SweepWidget software, allowing participants to rack up points for visiting different locations over the course of the month-long event.
 Visitors can also receive bonus entries by sharing a photo from their visits on Facebook or Instagram.
 Visitors will have the opportunity to enter once per location.

-Winners will be chosen at random on 11/15/22.
-For a full list of sweepstakes rules and eligibility criteria visit the event’s page on our website.
+Winners will be chosen at random on 11/17/25.
+For a full list of sweepstakes rules and eligibility criteria, visit the event’s page on our website.

 From field to glass and farm to table, it’s hard not to get a taste of Washington County.

 Please drink responsibly.
 Must be 21+ to enter.
-Winners will be chosen at random on 11/15/22.
-No purchase is necessary and purchase does not increase your chance of winning.
+Winners will be chosen at random on 11/17/25.
+No purchase is necessary, and purchase does not increase your chance of winning.
 Limit one entry per person, per location.
 Void where prohibited.

 Related Posts